Primary task: provide theft evidence to Norfolk CID

 And, DI Whoever, what law were you and your DC working to?
 We asked many times, including by email, but the law or act was never revealed.
 In effect, Norfolk CID concealed information from the victim, Welney Parish Council, and its investigators.
 To make it more difficult for us is that your version of the un-named law differs from the DC's idea of it.

-Well, at least tyhe DI has now accepted that the money was missing.
+But at least the DI has now accepted that the money was missing.
 "It may be prudent" puzzles me.
 Was the DI leaving the decision to his junior DC?
 Surely a review should state what should be done, not leaving to the discretion of an inexperienced officer with a large case-load of other work.

 rental of Parish Hall and Playing Field